Freshwater fishing at Siberut Island

 Gobiiformes

 Most fish caught are of the order Gobiiformes.
 These Gobi-like fish are bottom-dwelling species common in all running freshwater habitats.
-Due to their small size, they are either caught by hand nets, bamboo traps, or as bycatch of rotenone fishing.
+Due to their small size, they are either caught by hand nets or bamboo traps.
+The Mentawai call the Goby fish species ‘Jumbo’.

 Cichlidae